-Your bread and butter as a freelancer are your clients, but sometimes clients don’t return.
+Your bread and butter as a freelancer in Dubai are your clients, but sometimes clients don’t return.
 If you have your own business, you would have discovered the old marketing cliché that it is easier to retain a client than to attain new ones rings true.
 But why is it that you aren’t getting repeated business and what can you do to build a loyal client base?

 1. Missing Deadlines

 While working with a corporation, your project is a small piece of the puzzle.
 It has a specific slot in your client’s timeline and other tasks are very likely dependent on it.
 Submitting your work late will have a ripple effect on a bigger timeline that you might not be aware of.
 Your clients are then put under pressure to meet their own deadlines causing them to sacrifice quality.
 Worst case scenario, it might even lead to the company losing money!
 Now ask yourself, will you go back to someone if they cause you to lose money?

 The advantage of being a freelancer in Dubai is that you can determine your own working hours.
 Simultaneously you will need to manage your own time and ensure that you meet your deadlines.
 Set specific working hours for yourself and stick to them.
 Then, create a timeline for each client on when they can expect specific milestones in the project.
 It is good practice to build in a buffer period in case something might come up but there is no harm in working overtime if you are running out of time.
 Remember – always under-promise and over-deliver.

 Sometimes life happens with unforeseen circumstances popping up.
 If this happens to you then communication is key.
 Don’t try to avoid your client but rather send them an email explaining your situation, that the project is being delayed and when they can expect to receive it.

 It is easy to do just what is expected of you but that is what everyone else is also doing.
 Going the extra mile won’t take that much time and leaves your client satisfied and feeling that they are getting value for their money.